-- Existential risks: Stephen Hawkins has once said “The development of full artificial intelligence could spell the end of the human race.
+- Existential risks: Stephen Hawkins once said “The development of full artificial intelligence could spell the end of the human race.
 Once humans develop artificial intelligence, it will take off on its own and redesign itself at an ever-increasing rate.
 Humans, who are limited by slow biological evolution, couldn’t compete and would be superseded”.

-- It may lead to moral degradation in society due to decreased human to human interactions.
+- It may lead to moral degradation in society due to decreased human-to-human interactions.

 Possible areas for AI applications in Indian conditions